 “We have all these new terms, like SEO, and SEM and CRM (and) incubation,” he said.
 “Ultimately, everyone who enquires online; just think of that as a 24-hour open house.
 And instead of just our listings, we can service all listings.”

-His company’s strategy using CRM software is not to push potential clients, which tends to end with them unsubscribing from email alerts, but to send out fun emails that naturally elicit a desire to respond, such as “what color will your next house be?”
+His company’s strategy using CRM lead management software is not to push potential clients, which tends to end with them unsubscribing from email alerts, but to send out fun emails that naturally elicit a desire to respond, such as “what color will your next house be?”

 Splitting the difference between Chung’s and Messier’s companies, D'Ambrogio said his company hires part-time actors from Chicago’s famous The Second City improve theater company to speak to potential clients.